cfenollosa/dsl-libretto50ct/README.md

 # Damn Small Linux on a Libretto 50CT

-Some years ago a friend from college got into his hands a series of [Toshiba Libretto 50CT](http://resource.toshiba-europe.com/europe/computers/flyers/libretto/libretto_50_e.pdf).
+In about 2004 a friend from college got into his hands a series of [Toshiba Libretto 50CT](http://resource.toshiba-europe.com/europe/computers/flyers/libretto/libretto_50_e.pdf).
-They all came with Windows 95 pre installed, and we wiped them out and installed Debian with a 2.2 kernel, with much pain because of the unsupported disk drive.
+They all came with Windows 95 pre installed, and we wiped them out and installed Debian with a 2.2 kernel from floppies, with much pain because of the unsupported disk drive.
 I remember it being so difficult that I don't even want to write about it.
 But it booted and was able to run Vim, Links, and connect to the internet.
 Enough for a network-enabled typewriter.

-I got Richard Stallman to sign mine but when I bought a regular laptop I stopped using it because, well, it is too old, and its keyboard is too tiny to type comfortably.
+I got Richard Stallman to sign mine while it was running GNU/Linux, but when I bought a regular laptop I stopped using it because, well, it is too old, and its keyboard is too tiny to type comfortably with it.

 [![The Libretto, closed](./img/libretto_closed.thumb.jpg)](https://github.com/carlesfe/dsl-libretto50ct/raw/master/img/libretto_closed.jpg)

 The Libretto, closed.
-It is a tiny machine, a wonderful piece of engineering
+It is a tiny machine, a wonderful piece of engineering.

-About a month ago I found it inside a box at home, working perfectly, with a battery life of one hour—which is incredible for a 12+ year old machine— and [DR-DOS](http://en.wikipedia.org/wiki/DR-DOS) installed.
+Around 2012 I found it inside a box at home, working perfectly, with a battery life of a bit less than an hour—which is incredible for a 12+ year old machine— and [DR-DOS](http://en.wikipedia.org/wiki/DR-DOS) installed.
 I can't remember why I did that, but